Nichakorn-b/SOIL-React/README.md

 - Sign up for a new account or login if you already have one.
 - Browse products by category and add them to your cart.
 - Manage your cart and proceed to checkout to confirm your order.
 - Leave reviews for products you've purchased.

+# Credit
+This website is a collaboration between Thanapon Tidhnavy and Nichakorn Biamukda